 Dorell Wright delivers career-best performance

-On Tuesday night, Wright scored a career-high 26 points on 9-of-11 shooting, including an amazing 6-of-7 from beyond the arc.
+He scored a career-high 26 points on 9-of-11 shooting, including an amazing 6-of-7 from beyond the arc.
 He also had 7 rebounds, 3 blocks and 2 steals.
 It was far and away his best ever N.B.A. game.
-And he did it all in just 30 minutes of floor time.
+And he did it all in just 30 minutes of game action.

-Wright has stepped up in a big way.
-He is the strong perimeter defender the Heat have for so many years been searching for, with the height and quickness to guard both guard and forward positions.
+He has become the strong perimeter defender the Heat have for so many years been searching for, with the height and quickness to guard both guard and forward positions.
 He has shown flashes of the playmaking that had head coach Erik Spoelstra utilizing the 6’9″ player at the point.
 He’s always been an excellent rebounder and great natural athlete.
-And now, after years of hard work to improve an ugly shooting stroke that used to be released from well behind his head, he is becoming the Jones-like 3-point shooter that so well complements the slashing game of close personal friend Dwyane Wade.
-After converting a grand total of twelve 3-pointers in 55 attempts through his first five N.B.A. seasons, Wright has knocked down 37 this season, on 41.1% shooting.
+And now, after years of hard work to improve an ugly shooting stroke that used to be released from well behind his head, he is becoming the qualify three-point shooter that so well complements the slashing game of close personal friend Dwyane Wade.
+After converting a grand total of twelve 3-pointers in 55 attempts through his first five seasons, Wright has knocked down 37 this season, on 41.1% shooting.

 To be fair, his season numbers don’t jump off the page.
 Statistically speaking, his offensive production is about average.
 And Tuesday’s performance is, after all, just one game.
 But if it is any indication of what Wright could produce with extended playing time, the future looks bright for the 24-year old.

 Memphis offered its 2011 first round draft pick in exchange Wright’s services for the final 26 games of the season.
 And there are undoubtedly several other teams that will show an interest in the off-season if the unrestricted free agent to come continues to perform at a high level.

 Given the salary restrictions of the rookie scale as well as the many bloated contracts of former contributors turned salary cap drains, it’s tough to come to any conclusions by drawing comparisons from around the league.
 Jamario Moon is earning $3.0 million per season in a backup role for the Cleveland Cavaliers.
 Rasual Butler, a solid perimeter shooter whose main calling card is his defense, is earning $3.9 million in a starting role for the Los Angeles Clippers.

-A salary in the $3 million range would feel reasonable to me in the first season of a new contract.
+A salary in the $3.5 million range would feel reasonable in the first season of a new contract.
 But with the Heat desperately pursuing two A-list free agents in free agency, is Dorell worth the precious cap space?

-Now matter what ultimately happens, it is a joy to watch him healthy and performing well.
+One thing is clear – his stock is rising.
+No matter what ultimately happens, it is a joy to watch him healthy and performing well.